SCKelemen/debug/RUNTIME_UPDATE.md

 ## Implementation

 **Note**: The debug library's `SetFlags()` method is already thread-safe and can be called at runtime.
-However, we need to add helper methods to:
+The library includes helper methods:
-- Get current enabled flags as a list
+- `GetEnabledFlags()` - Returns list of currently enabled flag names
-- Get current flags string
+- `GetAvailableFlags()` - Returns list of all registered flag names
-- Get all available flags
+- `GetFlagsString()` - Returns the current flags string that was last set

-These methods would need to be added to the debug library, or implemented as wrappers.
+These methods are thread-safe and can be used for runtime flag management.

 ### 1. HTTP Admin Endpoint